 Formally known as Presidential Leaders and University Scholars, the PLUS scholarship is awarded to outstanding high school seniors who have excelled in the areas of academics, leadership, involvement and community service.
 Cameron's PLUS scholarship is one of the most prestigious scholarships - it not only offers substantial financial support, but it also trains students through a four-year leadership development program aimed at shaping tomorrow's leaders.

-The PLUS scholarship is a four-year program, providing recipients with a full tuition waiver for up to 18 hours per semester, a single room waiver, an $800 first-year stipend and a $500 fourth-year stipend.
+The PLUS scholarship is a four-year program.
+For incoming scholars during the 2016-2017 academic year, the scholarship will provide recipients with a full tuition waiver for up to 18 hours per semester, a double room waiver, and an $800 first-year stipend and a $500 fourth-year stipend if the student is in good standing.

 Selection of Scholarship Recipients